-I will set aside time to
+I WIII SET ASIDE TIME TO

 once a day.

 Examples: spend time outside, read a devotional passage, meditate and stretch, write in my journal

 I will set aside time to

 once a week.

 Examples: talk to friends, attend a religious or spiritual service, go to an art class